 Workzone is a spreadsheet-based project management tool much like Smartsheet, but with a few upgrades.
 View and edit project and personal tasks in a hierarchically-organized spreadsheet list view or in Gantt charts to visualize dependencies.
 Use secure file storage to attach important documents to tasks and projects, and don’t worry about sharing too much information with clients who can also view your projects, as you can set permissions to hide sensitive information.

-Workzone also includes some interesting project planning tools, including request intake forms, resource allocation charts that track by individual scheduled hours, and time tracking tools to help your team refine their plans.
+Workzone also includes some interesting project planning tools, including request intake forms, resource allocation charts that track scheduled hours, and time tracking tools to help your team refine their plans.
 Use the reporting tools to better understand projects in progress and to plan for future events.

 Redbooth is a project management tool that gives teams and individuals flexibility in the ways they view their tasks and projects.
 Redbooth offers a kanban board, Gantt chart, task list, and calendar view of your tasks and every project your team makes.
 The template features help you build recurring tasks, and due date notifications keep everyone up to date on upcoming needs.

-Redbooth has also recently added machine learning features to their software that make suggestions for task due dates and even prompt you to assign tasks to particular team members–all based on similar previous tasks.
+Redbooth has also added machine learning features to their software that make suggestions for task due dates and even prompt you to assign tasks to particular team members–all based on similar previous tasks.

 Scoro is business management software that combines project management tools with CRM, scheduling, and financials.
 This particular set of tools works really well for agencies and creative companies that need to track time, plan multiple projects, and handle billing all from a single app.